mplanckensteiner/Portfolio/README.md

 In this repo you can find my portfolio of my personal projects that I was working on.
 Feel free to have a look. :)

-## GetFollowers
+## GHFollowers
-GetFollowers is a typical take home project iOS app created during the Sean Allen's intermediate iOS tutorial ['Take Home Project'](https://seanallen.teachable.com/courses/enrolled/681906).
+GHFollowers is a take home project iOS app created during the Sean Allen's intermediate iOS tutorial ['Take Home Project'](https://seanallen.teachable.com/courses/enrolled/681906).

 Using the GitHub API, it is built 100% with programmatic UI without storyboards.
 It displays the followers of an user, allowing to save favorites and visit the profile website of selected users.